cssu/cssu.ca-old/_posts/news/2018-10-19-POST-numbers.md

      </tbody>
    </table>

-(Data Science is included due to the fact that it is a joint program with CS and Stats.
-This is the first year of it so there is a small cohort.)
+(This is the first year of Data Science, a joint program with CS and Stats.)

-Also note that not all students in CMP1 decided to pursue a CS Major/Specialist.
+There is typically a predetermined number of positions available in the program each year (Major + Spec., see table below).
+The total number of offers should exceed that slightly as not every offer is accepted.
+Transfer students have also been excluded above.
+Note that not all students in CMP1 decided to pursue a CS Major/Specialist.

 The following is the number of applications versus offers for the major and specialist program over the years as taken from the [department site](http://web.cs.toronto.edu/program/ugrad/admission.htm).
-(Note that some of the numbers do not match the table above this has been noted and will be addressed)

 <table cellspacing="3" cellpadding="3">
    <tbody align="right">